lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ### Find **good** pictures

-Prepare your image files (1 profile picture & 3 movie pictures) before starting to code.
+Prepare your profile image file before starting to code.

 **Always use hi-res images**
 **Always use hi-res images**